 16. Use a metal storage seed backup tool

 You may choose the traditional way of storing your seed phrase offline by writing it down in your notebook.
 But paper has its limitations as it could be destroyed or made ineligible by water, coffee, fire or acid.
 To mitigate this, you may want to consider using a metal storage tool like Cryptosteel or Cobo which is designed to protect your seed phrase under nearly all robust circumstances.

 Safely Invest in Crypto

 Now that you've got your crypto secured, you can start investing and HODL worry-free.
-Check out the current cryptocurrency trends and build your crypto portfolio on our website while earning rewards.
+Check out the current cryptocurrency trends and build your crypto portfolio on CoinGecko while earning rewards.
 Redeem your Candies in our rewards section for discounts on NordVPN, PureVPN, hardwallets, and more!

 CoinGecko's editorial team comprises writers, editors, research analysts and cryptocurrency industry experts.
 We produce and update our articles regularly to provide the most complete, accurate and helpful information on all things cryptocurrencies.
 Follow the author on Twitter @coingecko